getcarina/getcarina.com/_tutorials/data-stores-mongo.md

     1. Go to Databases > MongoDB
     1. Create an instance by following the [Getting Started with MongoDB](https://objectrocket.com/docs/mongodb_getting_started.html) guide

-    When you get to section 1.
-[Create an instance](https://objectrocket.com/docs/mongodb_getting_started.html#create-an-instance), use the following.
+    When you get to [Create an instance](https://objectrocket.com/docs/mongodb_getting_started.html#create-an-instance), use the following.

      * Name: mongo
      * Service: MongoDB